DynareJulia/Dynare.jl/doc/src/model-file/deterministic-simulations.md

 - `lmmcp`

+Solves mixed complementarity problems.
+The term refers to the LMMCP solver (_Kanzow and Petra, 2004_), that is used by DynareMatlab.
+DynareJulia uses the PATH package

-Solves the perfect foresight model with a Levenberg-Marquardt mixed complementarity problem (LMMCP) solver (*Kanzow and Petra (2004)*), which allows to consider inequality constraints on the endogenous variables (such as a ZLB on the nominal interest rate or a model with irreversible investment).
-This option is equivalent to `stack_solve_algo=7` **and** `solve_algo=10`.
-Using the LMMCP solver requires a particular model setup as the goal is to get rid of any min/max operators and complementary slackness conditions that might introduce a singularity into the Jacobian.
+Using the LMMCP solver
+requires a particular model setup as the goal is to get rid of any min/max operators and complementary slackness conditions that might introduce a singularity into the Jacobian.
 This is done by attaching an